It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 If you’d like to have the best experience on WellingtonNZ.com, you can easily update your browser to get the most out of our website and many more for that matter.'

-Wellington city has a population of 200,100 people.
-The Wellington region (a series of closely linked cities and districts) is home to almost 500,000 people.
-The city accounts for 41% of the region's population and 5% of New Zealand's overall population.
-The capital's population is young, with 55.9% aged 18-49 years (2006) compared with 45.1% in NZ generally.
+Wellington city has a population of 216,300 people.
+The Wellington region (a series of closely linked cities and districts) is home to almost 521,500 people.
+The city accounts for 41% of the region's population and 4.4% of New Zealand's overall population.

 Wellington’s weather gets a fair bit of slack and, yes, it can get a bit windy from time-to-time.
-But the capital actually enjoys a temperate and often sunny climate, enjoying around 2,000 sunshine hours a year.
-The warmest month is February, the coolest is July, and average annual rainfall is 1270mm.
+But the capital actually enjoys a temperate and often sunny climate, enjoying around 2,110 sunshine hours a year.
+The warmest month is February, the coolest is July, and the average annual rainfall is 1215mm.

-It's been said that over one-third (33%) of Wellington residents have a bachelor degree or higher qualification - the highest in the country.
-Wellingtonians are also known as some of the fittest New Zealanders, with over 18,000 of its residents choosing to walk or jog to work.
-Runners are a regular sight around the picturesque waterfront.
+It's been said that (28.1%) of Wellington residents have a bachelor degree or higher qualification - the highest in the country.
+Wellingtonians are also known as some of the fittest New Zealanders, with runners a regular sight around the picturesque waterfront.
+(94%) hold the perception that their city is a great place to live.

 From a national museum with exhibition space the size of three rugby fields to the legend behind the design of the iconic Beehive, our quirky facts and stories page has some great figures and interesting urban legends.